gecko0307/dagon/README.md

 * Textures in PNG, JPG, TGA, BMP, HDR formats
 * Own asset format with Blender exporter
 * Flexible material system with simple user-defined abstract API and different backends.
 You can implement custom materials, with your own shaders and parameters
+* Deferred shading
 * Physically based rendering (PBR)
 * HDR rendering with auto-exposure (eye adaptation), Reinhard, Hable/Uncharted and ACES tonemapping operators
 * HDRI environment maps support
-* Multiple light sources using clustered forward shading method (variable number of lights per fragment)
 * Spherical area lights
 * Normal/parallax mapping, parallax occlusion mapping
 * Cascaded shadow maps for directional light
 * Dynamic skydome with sun and day/night cycle
 * Particle system with force fields
-* Post-processing (FXAA, lens distortion, motion blur, glow, LUT color grading)
+* Post-processing (FXAA, SSAO, lens distortion, motion blur, glow, LUT color grading)
 * UTF-8 text rendering using TTF fonts via Freetype
 * Ownership memory model - every object belongs to some object (owner), and deleting the owner will delete all of its owned objects.
 This allows semi-automatic memory management - you have to manually delete only root owners
 * Entity-component model that allows game objects behave differently and combine many behaviours